Ann Weaver Norton

 Ann Weaver Norton (May 2, 1905 – February 2, 1982) was an American sculptor and writer of children's books.

 Norton was born in Selma, Alabama, the daughter of William Minter Weaver II and Edith Vaughan Weaver.
 She showed early talent for art, most likely influenced by her two aunts, Clara Weaver Parrish and Rose Pettus Weaver, who were artists themselves.
 Weaver Parrish had studied at the Art Students League in New York City under William Merritt Chase, exhibited at the Paris Exposition in 1900 and worked with stained glass at the Tiffany Studios.
 She later returned to Alabama, organizing exhibitions of southern women artists.
 Rose Weaver most likely studied in New York as well, and had a career as a sculptor in wood.

-After graduating from high school, in an attempt to earn money to attend art school Norton wrote and illustrated three children's books – Frawg (1930), Boochy's Wings (1931), and Pappy King (1932) – while vacationing at the family summer home near Sardis.
+After graduating from high school, in an attempt to earn money to attend art school Ann Norton wrote and illustrated three children's books – Frawg (1930), Boochy's Wings (1931), and Pappy King (1932) – while vacationing at the family summer home near Sardis.
 She attended Smith College.
 In her senior year, Norton was elected to Phi Beta Kappa and graduated magna cum laude in 1927.

 In 1928, Norton was admitted to the National Academy of Design.
 She attended classes there for three years, studying under Charles Hinton, Alice Harold Murphy, Leon Kroll, Carl Thomas Anderson, and Charles Keck.
 She held two scholarships during this time, which were obtained by passing certain examinations.
 During the summers she took classes at the Grand Central School of Art from George John Lober.
 In the spring of 1930, Norton attended the Art Students League of New York, studying under Homer Boss.
 In 1932, she was admitted to Cooper Union where the education was free but admission competitive, and studied sculpture for three and a half years under Charles Rudy.
 At Cooper Union, Norton won numerous awards in figure modeling and sculpture composition.
 She also was awarded two traveling fellowships - an Art and Archeology Scholarship from the Institute for International Education and another fellowship to study garden sculpture in Italy and England.
 When she returned to the States, Norton sought out a few sculptors whose work reflected her developing style.
 One was John Hovannes, who taught at the Art Students League and Cooper Union.
 Another was Alexander Archipenko, a sculptor who had been part of an artists' group in Paris called Section d'Or, which included Pablo Picasso, Juan Gris, Georges Braque and others.
 In all, Norton spent five years as an apprentice under Archipenko and Hovannes, among others.
 She received Carnegie Traveling Fellowships in 1935 and 1940.